christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 When a component is rerendered, new objects are created every time, so the previous state objects are recreated.

-In this app, the header should change color when the month changes:
+In this app, the header should change color when the month changes.
+Add this `useEffect()`:

 ```js
 useEffect(() => {